ryantd42/NY-Legislative-Git/2023/S6493C-2023/bill.md

   ___________

- Introduced  by  Sen.  GRIFFO -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by  Sen.  GRIFFO -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- reported  favorably  from  said committee, ordered to first and second report, amended on second report, ordered to a third reading,  and  to be  reprinted  as  amended,  retaining its place in the order of third reading

  AN ACT to amend chapter 639 of the laws of 1970 incorporating the  Oris- kany  Volunteer  Exempt  Firemen's  Association of Oriskany, county of